Twistors, the ASD Yang-Mills equations, and 4d Chern-Simons theory: From holomorphic to 4d Chern-Simons theory

-In this subsection will apply the symmetry reduction directly to the 4d WZW model \eqref{eq:4dWZW}.
+In this subsection will apply the symmetry reduction directly to \WZWt{4} \eqref{eq:WZW4}.
 To achieve this we impose invariance under $X$ and ${\bar X}$ directly on Yang's matrix \be \cL_X\sigma = \cL_{\bar X}\sigma = 0 \,. \ee To define what we mean by the Lie derivative we must choose a lift of the action of $H$ to the principal bundle of the gauge theory.
 In a frame for this $G$-bundle which is invariant under the action of this lift, the Lie derivatives act as they would on a scalar.
 However, fixing this frame comes at a cost: we lose the ability to perform gauge transformations which do not obey $\cL_X g=\cL_{\bar X}g=0$.
-This means that the 2d integrable theory we obtain as a symmetry reduction depends on the gauge in which we write down the ASDYM equations, and hence on $\alpha$ and $\beta$.\\
+This means that the 2d integrable theory we obtain as a symmetry reduction depends on the gauge in which we write down the ASDYM equations, and hence on $\alpha$ and $\hat\alpha$.\\

 Under this assumption we learn that $\sigma$ is independent of $z$ and ${\bar z}$.
-The integral over these coordinates in the action \eqref{eq:4dWZW} is then clearly divergent, which can be attributed to the fact that $H$ is non-compact.
-To overcome this issue we should compactify $\E^4$ and $H\cong \R^2$ to $\E^2\times{\T}^2$ and ${\T}^2$, but to avoid the topological subtleties that this would introduce we will simply discard the divergent ${\rm Vol}(H)$ factor.
-To implement this in practice we can simply contract the bivector $X\wedge{\bar X}$ into the Lagrangian density of the 4d WZW model, which has the effect of saturating the form components in the invariant directions.
-We must also remember the assumed invariance \eqref{eq:symredsigma++}.
+The integral over these coordinates in the action \eqref{eq:WZW4} is then clearly divergent, which can be attributed to the fact that $H$ is non-compact.
+To overcome this issue we should compactify $\E^4$ and $H\cong\R^2$ to $\E^2\times\T^2$ and $\T^2$, but to avoid the topological subtleties that this would introduce we will simply discard the divergent ${\rm Vol}(H)$ factor.
+To implement this in practice we can simply contract the bivector $X\wedge{\bar X}$ into the Lagrangian (viewed as a top form) of \WZWt{4}, which has the effect of saturating the form components in the invariant directions.
+Under the assumed translation invariance \eqref{eq:symredsigma++} the resulting 2-form can be pushed forward to the quotient space.
+It is convenient to identify the quotient with the transverse section of the orbits $\Sigma = \{z = \bar z= 0\}\subset\E^4.$ We can then replace the pushforward by the quotient map with the pullback by the natural inclusion $\iota_\Sigma:\Sigma\hookrightarrow\E^4$.
 We find that